-In January 2012, the Company filed an amended and restated certificate of incorporation under which each share of the Company's common stock was reverse split on a 1-for-100 basis.
+On October 25, 2013, the Company filed an amendment to its amended and restated certificate of incorporation under which each share of the Company's common stock was reverse split on a 1-for-12.49 basis.
+The Company's preferred stock conversion rate was adjusted in an equivalent amount.
 The accompanying consolidated financial statements and notes to the consolidated financial statements give retroactive effect to the reverse split for all periods presented.